top of page

 EGO.png

 *The id, ego, and superego are names for the three parts of the human personality which are part of Sigmund Freud’s psychoanalytical personality theory.
-According to this German psychoanalyst (born 1856-died 1939), these three parts combine to create the complex behavior of human beings.
+According to this German psychoanalyst (born 1856-died 1939), these three parts combine to create the intricate role of choice that drives human behavior of human.
 Picture from: https://cbtworld.wordpress.com/cbtmo/cbt-move-on-sigmund-freud-id-ego-superego/

-*For further reading that integrates a Christian outlook regarding the conscience and personality expression, read paper called, "The unconverted subconscious in psychotherapy: biblical foundations, psychological explorations and clinical applications."
+• For further reading that integrates a Christian outlook regarding your conscience and personality expression, read paper called, "The unconverted subconscious in psychotherapy: biblical foundations, psychological explorations and clinical applications."

 bottom of page